turingschool/front-end-curriculum/projects/dog-party-js-edition.md

 Similar to what you might be asked to do on the job, we've given you a comp with a set of technical specs to go along with it and your challenge is to build it.

-#### Learning Goals
+## Learning Goals

 - practice accurately building a comp
 - write well structured, semantic HTML
 - craft clean, DRY CSS
 - try out working with Javascript to interact with the DOM

-### Steps to setup your project files
+## Steps to Set Up Your Project Files

 - Using your terminal, create a directory called `dog-party`
 - Inside of your `dog-party` directory, create a sub-directory called `images`
 - Also create three files called `index.html`, `styles.css`, and `main.js`
 - You will also need to [download the assets](https://drive.google.com/drive/folders/0B_lPnjyMN6-CamRRV0xPRmZNOFU?usp=sharing) and insert them into your `images` directory

-Note: Do not use CSS `flex-box` or `grid` for this project (If you don't know what this is, no worries!
-You'll learn more about these techniques in the coming weeks!)
+**Note: Do not use CSS `flex-box` or `grid` for this project (If you don't know what this is, no worries!
+You'll learn more about these techniques in the coming weeks!)**

-## Your Tasks
+## Basic Project Requirements

+#### Step 1

-- Start by building the HTML and using semantic tags to create a clean structure for your page.
+Start by building the HTML and using semantic tags to create a clean structure for your page.

+#### Step 2

-- Style your site using CSS -- aim to get it as close to the comp as possible.
+Style your site using CSS -- aim to get it as visually close to the comp as possible.

+#### Step 3

-- Create a `README.md` file that gives a brief overview of your project (don't forget to make sure to include the comp as well as a screen grab of your finished site!)
+Create a `README.md` file that gives a brief overview of your project (don't forget to make sure to include the comp as well as a screen grab of your finished site!)

 ## Extensions

-We won't cover how to do these in class before this project will end -- challenge yourself and investigate how to tackle these tasks.
-And remember: it is ok if you're not sure how to do these and it is ok to experiment, we'll go cover this material together soon!
+We won't cover how to do these in class before this project ends -- challenge yourself and investigate how to tackle these tasks.
+And remember: it is ok if you're not sure how to do these so take a crack at it and experiment, we'll go over this material together soon!

 #### CSS

 * Make your Dog Party site mobile.
 Experiment using your DevTools and `media queries`
-  * How could you handle the nav bar?
-Maybe change it into a menu icon?
+  * How could you handle the links in the nav bar?
+Maybe change them into a menu icon?
   * How will you handle the columns?
 Will they still fit if they are in 3 columns?
 * Make the `What Is Dog` buttons horizontally aligned no matter how much text is in each column.

 #### Javascript

-* Once you have the HTML structure built and styled using CSS, experiment with adding in interaction using Javascript: Build functionality to allow a user to type a dog name in the input field and then, when the user clicks the button, have that dog name replace the text `Some Dogs` in the main `A Site About Some Dogs` title and clear out the input field.
-For example: if I typed `Fido` into the input, when I click the button the main title of the page should change to read `A Site About Fido`
+* Once you have the HTML structure built and styled using CSS, experiment with adding in interaction using Javascript: Build functionality to allow a user to type a dog name in the input field and then, when the user clicks the button, have that dog name replace the text `Some Dogs` in the main `A Site About Some Dogs` header and clear out the input field.
+For example: if I typed `Fido` into the input, when I click the button the main header of the page should change to read `A Site About Fido`.

 ## Submission Details